-Identifying Yourself as the Sender
+Identify Yourself as the Sender

-Revocation of Consent (“opt-out”)
+Revocation of Consent (opt-out)

-Content that is not allowed by Twilio
+Content that is not allowed:

-b. hate speech, harassment, exploitative, abusive, or any communications that originate from a hate group
+Hate speech, harassment, exploitative, abusive, or any communications that originate from a hate group

-d. malicious content, such as malware or viruses
+Malicious content, such as malware or viruses

-e. any content that is designed to intentionally evade filters
+Any content that is designed to intentionally evade filters

 All messages should comply with the rules applicable to the country in which the message recipient lives.